 Raccoons are known for being carriers of several diseases, such as rabies, salmonella, roundworm, leptospirosis, and more.
-They can also have parasites, such as lice, fleas, and dicks.
-In some states where it is legal to have a pet raccoon, such as Texas, it is illegal to have them neutered, so you would also need to worry about a potential litter on your homes, if you raccoon escapes.
+They can also have parasites, such as lice, fleas, and ticks.
+In some states where it is legal to have a pet raccoon, such as Texas, it is illegal to have them neutered, so you would also need to worry about a potential litter on your homes, if your raccoon escapes.

 Finding Care For Your Pet Raccoon

 Raccoons are wild animals, and exotic pets.
 If you have a pet raccoon, finding a vet who would be able to care for it and treat it if it gets sick or injured could be exceedingly difficult, not to mention expensive.
 If your pet raccoon injures someone, they could be euthanized, as they are known for being wild animals.
 Additionally, even if your state does allow you to have a pet raccoon, you would typically be required to have a wild animal permit.

 Provided that your state allows you to have pet raccoons, you can’t just take a wild raccoon.
 You would need to find a reputable raccoon breeder and follow all state regulations.
 The states in which it is legal to have a pet raccoon have different regulations, so you will need to look these up and carefully adhere to them.